-Vaillant Boiler leaking water
+Vaillant boiler leaking underneath

 Why is My Boiler Leaking Water From Underneath?
 Help Guide

-Last updated on August 28th, 2024
+Last updated on October 5th, 2024

 A boiler leaking water can cause your boiler to not fire up, rust, or become dangerous.

+I have been fitting and fixing boilers full-time for over a decade and have repaired many leaking boilers.
 In this post, I’ll share some of what I have learned over the years from my on-the-job experiences.

 Why is My Boiler Leaking Water From Underneath?

-A boiler leaking from underneath doesn’t mean the leak is at the bottom of the boiler though.
+There are many places a boiler can leak water from, but it’s almost always leaking from underneath.
+This doesn’t mean the leak is at the bottom of the boiler though.
 The leak could be at the top of the boiler inside but collects in the bottom of the boiler before dripping out underneath.

 The best way to find out where leaks are coming from is to keep checking as high as possible to look for signs of water because where it’s dripping from is not usually where it’s leaking from.